-DATE:

-√ Ye es √ No Sufficient, properly equipped and qualified water safety personnel have been provided including specific ratios as detailed in the SLSA Water Safety Policy 1.01 and Procedure document for U13 and under aged competition.
+DATE: ••••• ••••• √Y(es √ No Sufficient, properly equipped and qualified water safety personnel have been provided including specific ratios as detailed in the SLSA Water Safety Policy 1.01 and Procedure document for U13 and under aged competition.
 A viable means of rescuing an unconscious patient from the water is in place i.e. a crewed IRB or RWC is on the water in the competition arena.
 A safety and rescue plan relevant to the scope of competition being conducted has been prepared A contingency plan is in place The prevailing and expected conditions have been assessed The non-competition aspects of the competition have been assessed Has any assessment determined that competition should not be conducted (in full or part)?
 If yes, has the Competition Committee been notified?
 What was the decision of the Competition Committee?
 Can pone cel ocate Any compulsory use of PPE conveyed to event participants Has the contingency plan been implemented?
-All relevant parties have been briefed The surf conditions are satisfactory for competition to commence
+All relevant parties have been briefed The surf conditions are satisfactory for competition to commence ,(Pi am satisfied that all competition and non-competition arrangements provio or competitors, officials and other personnel involved in competition.
 Signature: Date/Time: